 Not long after arriving in Nashville in 2018, she quickly became a sought-after musician, and has co-written with songwriting veterans Kelli Johnson, Jan Buckingham, Scott Barrier, and Donna DeSoppo, as well as up-and-comers Jenny Teator, Sheridan Gates, and EvyIvy.
 “I’ve Gone Crazy,” a song Caitie had co-written with Bobbi Holiday and Danielle Todd, was recorded by Danielle and landed on the Billboard top 100 country charts in Canada and Australia.

 In May of 2020, a friend of Caitie's reached out and asked her to score music for a documentary called "Going Om", a short film that is all about "sound".
 The documentary is currently in production, and looks to be released sometime the same year.
 It is the largest concentrated work that Caitie has ever created, summing up to about 12 songs composed, performed, and produced by Caitie herself.
 Originally. the producers asked for about three or four songs, and after Caitie submitted the first three, they asked her to score the reset of the film that hadn't already been set to music.
 More details on the release of the film will be given as soon as possible!

 Caitie has opened for Sarah Potenza, EG Kight, Elliott Lewis (Hall & Oates), Arnett Howard & the Creole Funk Band.
 She has performed at the Venice Blues Festival in Florida, and was the headliner for Delaware Arts Festival, and the Old Time Farming Festival.

-Splitting her time between Nashville and Ohio, when she isn't writing or performing, Caitie teaches music to young people.
+Splitting her time between Nashville and Ohio, when she isn't writing or performing, Caitie teaches music lessons to people of all ages.
 She has held private lessons in various studios in Ohio, but due to COVID she has moved her entire studio online with great success!